Open Search

 • Rigorous MFT coursework

-If you’re not sure if a certain MFT program is accredited, you can reach out to the university or contact the accrediting institution.
+If you’re not sure if a certain MFT counseling program is accredited, you can reach out to the university or contact the accrediting institution.

 Consider an MFT Degree from Alliant International University